econchick/roguelynn/_posts/2013-01-26-soft-release-of-my-new-years-project.md

 Thought your salary was good?
 Take a look at what a [Financial Analyst][FA] can make on an H-1B visa.
 Or maybe you're not convinced of the [wealth][wealth] that makes Silicon Valley so popular.
 Thinking of moving somewhere?
 How about to where all the [engineers][engineers] are?

 Don't take my word for it, check it out [yourself][Salarly].
-This is all public data from the [US Department of Labor][data], lightly cleaned up for aweful administrative typos, rendered using [d3.js][d3] and [xCharts][xCharts], some async calls with jQuery, with Django under the hood, hosted on Heroku.
+This is all public data from the [US Department of Labor][data], lightly cleaned up for awful administrative typos, rendered using [d3.js][d3] and [xCharts][xCharts], some async calls with jQuery, with Django under the hood, hosted on Heroku.
 Mind you, we haven't figured out appropriate memory management - I'm certain it will crash/timeout after 5 people make some queries.
 We're also not designers - don't judge.